 Progress made towards delivery of planned projects for 2018/19 is set out in the table below.
-The budget figure includes resources which have been brought forward from 2017/18, and these have been added to the agreed budget for the current year.
+The budget figure is the revised estimate for 2018/19 and includes resources which have been brought forward from 2017/18, which have been added to the agreed budget for the current year.

-To date, expenditure totaling £0.848m has been incurred against a budget of £4.527m.
-At this stage, it is anticipated that there will be slippage of £1.953m, although this position will be reviewed at the end of the year when the Committee will be asked to approve/note the carry forward of resources into the next financial year.
+To date, there has been expenditure of £61,000 incurred against a budget of £0.228m.
+At this stage, it is anticipated that there will be slippage of £0.117m, although this position will be reviewed at the end of the year when the Committee will be asked to approve/note the carry forward of resources into the next financial year.
+The majority of the slippage relates to the Bridges Gyratory Scheme, where there are some residual costs around the landscaping elements of the scheme and flood defence works still to come.

-Capital Budget Summary Q1 2018/19
+Capital Budget Summary Q3 2018/19